esp/esp-js/ReadMe.md

 ## The event loop

 The event loop kicks off once an event is published to the router via `router.publishEvent(...)`.
-Any time control flow leaves the router (before the initial call to `publishEvent(...)` returns), it's possible that further events could be raised, any subsequent events go onto a backing queue for their respective model.
+Any time control flow leaves the router (before the initial call to `publishEvent(...)` returns), it is possible that further events could be raised.
+Any subsequent events go onto a backing queue for their respective model.

 ### Event queues

-Each model added to the router has it's own event queue.
+Each model added to the router has its own event queue.
 Every time a call to `publishEvent(...)` occurs the event is placed on the queue for the model in question.
-During the event workflow any subsequent events raised (by a [`preEventProcessor`](#PreEventProcessing), an [event processors](#event-processors) and/or a [`postEventProcessor`](#PostEventProcessing)) get placed on the back of the models event queue.
+During the event workflow any subsequent events raised get placed on the back of the model's event queue.
+Events could be raised by a [`preEventProcessor`](#PreEventProcessing), an [event processors](#event-processors) and/or a [`postEventProcessor`](#PostEventProcessing).
 This means published events are not processed immediately, they're processed in turn.
-This allows the router to finish dealing with the current event, and allows for processors to assume the model is in a state fit for the event currently being processed, they don't need to worry about what's in the backing queue, their business logic need only be concerned with the current event and the current state, this makes the whole process deterministic.
+This allows the router to finish dealing with the current event, and allows for processors to assume the model is in a state fit for the event currently being processed.
+Processors are not concerned with what is in the backing queue, only with the current event and the current state, making execution deterministic.
-When the current models event queue is empty, the router will check other models queues and continue until all are empty, it then dispatches model updates.
+When the current model's event queue is empty, the router will check the queues for other models and continue until all are empty, it then dispatches the model updates.
 It must again check for any new events and finally when all are processed control flow will return to the initial event publisher.

 ### Bypassing the event queue with `router.executeEvent(eventType, event)`